-- Refugee and asylum seeker groups, practical support and counselling.
-39 asylum seekers/refugees benefited from these specialised services. - ii) Support group for 10 parents, family members and friends supporting survivors and loved ones. - iii) Monthly drop-in legal clinic offered through Irwin Mitchell, 10 survivors were supported in this way. - iv) Written self-help information.
-We distributed written information on paper and online too through our website, for survivors to use as self-help. - v) Information, advice and inspiration through our website, which received 30,099 visits this year. - Vi) Our Red Project service which provides specialist support to female sex workers at risk of or already subjected to sexual violence, abuse and exploitation.
-Our service supported 31 women down from the 112 women supported in the year before. - vii) The on-line support package, "The Taste of Recovery", was written by a survivor for survivors.
-We supported 111 survivors, a decrease from 391 the year before.
-Next year we will have an additional online support package written by the same survivor. - viii) Training, awareness and education sessions.
+- i) Refugee and asylum seeker counselling, practical support and groups.
+56 asylum seekers/refugees benefited from these specialised services. - ii) Support group for 13 parents, family members and friends supporting survivors and loved ones. - iii) Monthly drop-in legal clinic offered through Irwin Mitchell, 14 survivors were supported in this way. - iv) Written self-help information, including some information written by survivors for survivors. - Information, advice and inspiration through our website, including some information created by survivors for survivors. - iv) Red Project service which provides specialist support to female sex workers at risk of or already subjected to sexual violence, abuse and exploitation.
+Our service supported 43 women.

+- v) The on-line support package, "The Taste of Recovery", was written by a survivor for survivors.
+155 survivors accessed and felt supported by this resource.
+Next year we will have an additional online support package written by the same survivor. - vi) Training, awareness and education sessions.
 We delivered sessions throughout the year to West Midlands Police, private and voluntary sector professionals, therapists and GPs.